abi-widiarta/three.js-gsap/README.md

 Currently, the 3D model is from sketchfab

-Work well on chrome and edge.
+Work well on chrome and edge but not responsive yet.
 Somehow on firefox it doesn't work and instead it tries to download the 3D model on the first load.

 Demo : https://threejs-gsap-build.vercel.app/